MunifTanjim/minimo/exampleSite/content/docs/deprecated.md

 comments: false
 ---

-Engimo addss new boolean variable to the metadata section: `deprecated`.
-When set to true like this:
+Engimo addss new boolean parameter to the metadata section: `deprecated`.
+When set to `true` like this:

 ```
 ---